 The recycling facility processes over 30 tons of material per hour.
 That's 60,000 pounds per hour!
 After the material is sorted, it is loaded into bunkers.
 Then, the material types are sent through balers to compact the material into bales to prepare them for sale and shipping.
 The bales can weigh 1000 to 1500 pounds depending on the material.
 Baling the material allows for efficient storage and shipping.
 Glass is the only recyclable material that is not able to be baled.
 The misguided items that can't be recycled in the system that manage to make it through without causing problems go out as residue into a trash compactor.
 "Recycling Right" is very important for employee's safety, protecting the machinery, reducing disposal and operating cost, facility efficiency and creating clean bales of marketable materials to be recycled into new items.

 The finished bales of recyclable material are sold and shipped to manufactures who process the bales into new items.
 The value of the bales of the recyclables is directly related to the commodity market.
 Depending on the economics and demand for the material type, the bales of recyclable material may be shipped to local, regional or even global processing plants.
 Paper and fiber products are shipped to paper mills that make new paper products.
 The bales of aluminum cans are typically recycled into new aluminum cans.
 The bales of steel cans are melted down and turned into new steel materials by metal processors.
 The bales of plastic are ground by plastic processors into plastic pellets.
 The processors turn the plastic pellets into new plastic products or are even processed into textiles to become carpet or fleece clothing.
 Purchasing products that are made with recycled content completes the recycling loop.

-The Metrolina Recycling Center also offers group tours that will allow you to see this amazing process for yourself and learn more about recycling and how it all works.
+The Metrolina Recycling Center offers educational presentations that will allow you to find out more about this amazing process for yourself and learn more about recycling and how it all works.